Alexn555/sfox-insurance/README.md

     style.css -> initial styling, main offsets and fonts

+## Support the Project
+ Currently Project is supported by this one developer.  <br />
+ You have a chance to support the project by  <br />
+ using Paypal Donate [link]https://www.paypal.com/donate/?hosted_button_id=DYMC5E2TH8VGN    <br />
+ Super Thanks! :)

 ## First (primary) way to execute
   Uses Webpack 5
    1. npm install